dojo/docs/dojo/xhrPost.rst

 **content**, **form**, and **postData** are mutually exclusive parameters.
 Please use only one at a time.

 If you want to send some parameters in a query string, while making POST, you should include them in url yourself.
-Dojo provides a special helper for that: `dojo.objectToQuery() <dojo/objectToQuery>`_, which can convert a dictionary into a valid query string --- just like `dojo.xhrGet <dojo/xhrGet>`_ does.
+Dojo provides a special helper for that: :ref:`dojo.objectToQuery() <dojo/objectToQuery>`, which can convert a dictionary into a valid query string --- just like :ref:`dojo.xhrGet <dojo/xhrGet>` does.

 Return type (dojo.Deferred)
 ---------------------------

 The return type is the same as dojo.xhrGet.
-Please refer to the `return type <dojo/xhrGet#return-type-dojo-deferred>`_ documentation for details.
+Please refer to the :ref:`return type <dojo/xhrGet>` documentation for details.

 Handling Status Codes
 ---------------------

 Handling status codes for xhrPost is the same as handling them for xhrGet.
-Please refer to the dojo.xhrGet `status code documentation <dojo/xhrGet#handling-status-codes>`_ for details.
+Please refer to the dojo.xhrGet :ref:`status code documentation <dojo/xhrGet>` for details.

 ========
 Examples